vikingeducation/prep_basics/test-yourself-answers.md

 #### Why are file permissions important?

-prevent unwanted access and/or modification of files.
+To prevent unwanted access and/or modification of files.
 Permissions often are for read, write, execute?

 #### How do you view hidden files in a directory?